CookiesPlays/GettingDrunkWithApiRequests/README.md

 one for generating alcohlic beverages another for not alcoholic ones

-When pressed it makes and api request to thecocktaildb.com for a random cocktail and displays the image, name and category on the webpage
+When pressed it makes and api using axios request to thecocktaildb.com for a random cocktail and displays the image, name and category on the webpage